What Attracts Bats to Your Property?

 1. To digest the night’s meal: After a long night of feeding, it’s not unusual to catch sight of a lone bat dangling from an awning or off a tree because it digests the night’s catch.

-2. Hibernation: During the winter months, depending on your geographic location, bats will find secluded spaces with stable states to hibernate and wait out the cold period.
+2. Hibernation: During the winter months, depending on your geographic location, bats will find secluded spaces with stable places to hibernate and wait out the cold period.

-3. Breeding: Bats will select protected environments for the production of toddlers species.
-Nursery colonies are at which female athletes nurse their infants to self-sufficiency.
-It is common for several hundred mother bees to talk about exactly the same roost with each other creating a ‘colony’ of babies and moms.
+3. Breeding: Bats will select protected environments for them to have their babies.
+Nursery colonies are where female bats nurse their young until they are self-sufficient.
+It is common for several hundred mother bats to share the same roost with each other creating a ‘colony’ of babies and moms.

 * Storage sheds